 - The bright red push pins designate our favorite campgrounds/rv parks for that particular year.
 They are definitely ones we would visit again.

-- In some cases, we had to travel the same route there and back.
+- In some cases, we had to travel the same route more than once.
 Unfortunately the route only shows as one line on the map – there is no way to differentiate between the overlapping routes, but by clicking on the push pins you can deduce our next stop.

 Our Journey 2016 – 2017